18F/pclob/_posts/2016-05-10-board-member-rachel-brand-testimony-before-the-senate-judicary-hearing.md

 permalink: null
 title: Testimony by Board Member Rachel Brand Before the Senate Judiciary Committee
 ---
-Board Member Rachel Brand testified on May 10, 2016 before the United States Senate Committee on the Judiciary
+Board Member Rachel Brand testified on May 10, 2016 before the United States Senate Committee on the Judiciary.